hnakae/go-club/_posts/proverbs.md

 ![image info](/assets/blog/proverb20/proverb20-6.PNG)

 Let's compare this result with the variation where black attacks instead.
-Black uses his wall to attack and surround white, and in exchange for losing the potential to make territory in that area where white ends up living, black has generated a new wall which creates a ji-moyo(territory-moyo).
+Black uses his wall to attack and surround white, and in exchange for losing the potential to make territory in that area where white ends up living, black has generated a new wall which can be used to create a ji-moyo(territory-moyo).

 ---